Sandeepan26/CUDA_codebase/README.md

 *GPU: NVIDIA GeForce RTX 4060* <br/>

 *Note: Each directory has a separate README file to help go through the file structure.
-The author has trie to make the code well-commented for better readability*
+The author has tried to make the code well-commented for better readability*